CloudNativeWales/Meetops/BookClub/README.md

 ### Authors

 Authors are able to have their book shared and discussed by a community.
 They can receive feedback about the book as well as see how their work has empowered people to better themselves and create new opportunities for their careers and the companies for which they work.
-[//]: # (AJ: Some wording here should make clear that the author may choose to offer their book to members at a discount, but we're not suggesting that they give it out for free, even though some will be kind enough to do so)
+Authors may choose to offer their book to members at a discount, but we're not expecting them to offer the book to members for free, even though some have been kind enough to do so.

 ### Businesses